Bloaiza1313/Weather_and_Stock_App/README.md

-# Weather_and_Stock_App
 Shows the current weather and live stock prices in one app.
+Language: Python.
+Library: requests, tkinter.